angelikilazaridou/angelikilazaridou.github.io/index.md

 News
 ---------
+* May 2016: I recently gave a talk at the NLP seminal at ISI (USC) on our new work on <a href="https://arxiv.org/abs/1605.07133v1"> Multi-Agent Communication-Based Language Learning</a>.

 * April 2016: Our work <a href="http://arxiv.org/abs/1603.02618">The red one!: On learning to refer to things based on their discriminative properties</a> with Nghia The Pham  and Marco Baroni will appear at ACL 2016!

 * March 2016: I will be spending 3 months this fall at Facebook AI.